RoboTeamTwente/roboteam_ai/wiki/PreventiveMaintenance.md

  */
 [[nodiscard]] std::optional<Vector2> intersects(const LineSegment &line) const;
 ```
 Note that this documentation gives a clear description of what the code does, by explaining what happens for each situation.
-But beside that it also explain why this code works, by telling that the function knows how to deal with parallel & point cases and that you don't have to check if line.end is on the line if start, end and line.start are not on both lines.
+But besides that it also explains why this code works, by telling that the function knows how to deal with parallel & point cases and that you don't have to check if line.end is on the line if start, end and line.start are not on both lines.

 ## Bad Example
 Below is an example how you should not document your code: